 It is generally regarded as difficult to meet the criteria and to secure congressional support and funding for expanding the National Park System.
-Although there may be hundreds or thousands of related inquiries to Congress and the NPS, usually no more than a handful of new units are created each Congress.
+While there is often considerable interest in establishing new units, usually no more than a handful of units are created each Congress.

 Many areas are preserved outside the National Park System.
 Some of these are protected with recognition or assistance by the NPS.
 Certain areas that receive technical or financial aid from the NPS, but are neither federally owned nor directly administered by the NPS, have been classified by the NPS as affiliated areas.
 Affiliated areas are nationally significant but do not meet the other criteria for inclusion in the Park System.
 Under NPS policy, they are worthy of special NPS recognition or assistance beyond existing programs, are managed in accordance with standards applicable to park units, and are to receive sustained resource protection as detailed in an agreement between the NPS and the non-federal manager of the area.
 In the past, the affiliated areas have included properties primarily recognized for cultural or commemorative worth.
 Affiliated areas have been created by act of Congress and by designation of the Secretary of the Interior.
+Currently, there are about two dozen affiliated areas.20

 National heritage areas, established by Congress, contain land and properties that reflect the history of their people.
 Typically, they consist mainly of private properties and may include natural, scenic, historic, cultural, or recreation resources.
 Conservation, interpretation, and other activities are handled by partnerships among federal, state, and local governments and nonprofit organizations, and for each area Congress has recognized a "management entity" to coordinate efforts.
 The NPS supports these efforts through technical and financial assistance, and such support is not intended to be permanent.
-Supporters of heritage areas have asserted that they reduce pressure to add new, costly, and possibly inappropriate areas to the National Park System, while opponents have feared that they could be used to extend federal control over nonfederal land.
-Differences also have existed over whether to create a comprehensive heritage program containing priorities and standards for establishing heritage areas.14
+Supporters of heritage areas have asserted that they reduce pressure to add new, costly, and possibly inappropriate areas to the National Park System, while opponents have feared that they could be used to extend federal control over non-federal land.
+Differences also have existed over whether to create a comprehensive heritage program containing priorities and standards for establishing heritage areas.21